 Put simply, “math and physics” verify that face masks cannot stop the flow of respiratory gases, but they can stop respiratory droplets.”
 “Further evidence that mask-wearing does not affect gas exchange includes taking into consideration surgeons who wear masks for as long as 12 hours or more, says Leann Poston, MD, of Invigor Medical.
 “Imagine for a moment if face masks did change blood levels of carbon dioxide and oxygen levels in the blood,” she says.
 A surgeon’s brain chemistry would be affected.
 It would affect their fine motor skills.
 “If face masks could even remotely cause this outcome, an alternative would have been invented by now.”
 See the study here.

 During and after the 2020 presidential election, they frequently promoted conspiracies related to election fraud, most of which have been debunked.
 Finally, We Love Trump appears to endorse the QAnon conspiracy theory, promoting that former President Trump is fighting a deep state cabal of satan worshipping pedophiles: Here’s What The Q Anon Movement Stands For….What Is Wrong With This?
 In general, We Love Trump is extremely right-biased editorially and frequently publishes false or misleading information.

 Failed Fact Checks

 - Chief Justice John Roberts was listed on Jeffrey Epstein’s flight logs to Little Saint James island, where he allegedly brought underage girls to sexually abuse. – False

-Overall, we rate We Love Trump far right biased and Questionable based on the promotion of conspiracy theories and propaganda as well as the use of poor sources, a complete lack of transparency, and numerous false or misleading claims.
-(3/9/2021)
+Overall, we rate We Love Trump far-right biased and Questionable based on the promotion of conspiracy theories and propaganda and the use of poor sources, a complete lack of transparency, and numerous false or misleading claims.
+(3/9/2021) Updated (01/06/2022)